awsdocs/amazon-ses-developer-guide/doc-source/e-faq.md

 High complaint rates are often used by entities such as ISPs, email providers, and anti\-spam organizations as indicators that a sender is sending to recipients who didn't specifically sign up to receive emails, or that the sender is sending content that is different from the type that recipients signed up for\.

 ### Q3\.
-What should I do if I receive a probation or suspension notice for my complaint rate?<a name="cm-q3"></a>
+What should I do if a receive a notice saying that my account is under review or that my sending is paused because of an issue with complaints?<a name="cm-q3"></a>

-Review your list acquisition process and the content of your emails to try to understand why your recipients might not appreciate your email\.
-Once you've determined the cause, fix the underlying problem and appeal to get your case reevaluated\.
-For information about the appeal process, see the FAQs on probation and suspension\.
+Review your list acquisition process and the content of your emails to try to understand why your recipients might not appreciate the email they're receiving from you\.
+Identify the cause of the issue, and then correct it\.
+After you make changes that you believe will resolve the issue, send an email to [ses\-review@amazon\.com](mailto:ses-review@amazon.com) from the email address associated with your AWS account\.
+In your message, provide detailed information about the steps you've taken to resolve the issue, and describe how these steps prevent the issue from happening again in the future\.

 ### Q4\.
 What can I do to minimize complaints?<a name="cm-q4"></a>